Syngenta upbeat for H2 after stronger than forecast H1 results

 Analysts had forecast a net profit of $1.408 and sales of $8.224 billion.

-Syngenta peer Monsanto (MON.N) had last month reported strong third quarter results and upped its guidance.
+Syngenta peer Monsanto had last month reported strong third quarter results and upped its guidance.